What is Baptism?

 ἐπεὶ τί ποιήσουσιν οἱ βαπτιζόμενοι ὑπὲρ τῶν νεκρῶν εἰ ὅλως νεκροὶ οὐκ ἐγείρονται τί καὶ βαπτίζονται ὑπὲρ αὐτῶν

-Translation: Otherwise, what will they do who are being baptized for the dead if dead ones are not really raised?
-Why even are they baptized on their behalf?
+Edwards would understand this text this way: Otherwise, what will they do who are being baptized in the name of the dead [i.e. Jesus] if dead ones are not really raised?
+Why even are they baptized in His Name?

 In favor of this interpretation is its obvious consistency with what Paul had already said in this chapter about the close connection between the resurrection of Jesus and that of believers.
 There are two problems with this interpretation, however.

-Second, it also strains our understanding of the preposition “for” which usually means “on behalf of” or “for the advantage of”.
-Again, Edwards’ meaning is possible, but not what we would typically expect.
+2. It also strains our understanding of the preposition “for” which usually means “on behalf of” or “for the advantage of”.
+Again, Edwards’ meaning is possible, but not what we would expect.

 What other way is there to understand this text?